 Interest income on mortgage and commercial loans is discontinued and placed on non-accrual status at the time the loan is 90 days delinquent unless the loan is well-secured and in process of collection.
 The past due or delinquency status of a loan is determined based on contractual payment terms of the loan.
 Accrual of interest is discontinued on a loan when management believes, after considering economic and business conditions and collection efforts that the borrower's financial condition is such that collection of interest is doubtful.
 All interest accrued but not received for loans placed on non-accrual is reversed against interest income.
 Interest received on such loans is accounted for on the cash-basis or cost-recovery method, until qualifying for return to accrual.
-Under the cost-recovery method, interest income is not received in cash.
+Under the cost-recovery method, interest income is not recognized until the loan balance is reduced to zero.
+Under the cash-basis method, interest income is recorded when the payment is received in cash.
 Loans are returned to accrual status when all the principal and interest amounts contractually due are brought current and future payments are reasonably assured.
 Generally, payments on nonaccrual loans are applied to principal.
 When a borrower has demonstrated the capacity to service the debt for a reasonable period of time, management may elect to resume the accrual of interest on the loan.